 @ian: you're forgetting Tiger (www.tigerairways.com).
 That's the cheapest way between Melbourne and Tasmania...
 I got a flight for 28 bucks, they have them all the time.
 They are really strict about turning up early though and being under the baggage weight limit.

-To compare domestic flights I use www.webjet.com.au also - but they add multiple sneaky charges if you actually try to book through them, sometimes doubling the cost of your flights, so book via the airline. over 7 years ago
+To compare domestic flights I use www.webjet.com.au also - but they add multiple sneaky charges if you actually try to book through them, sometimes doubling the cost of your flights, so book via the airline. almost 8 years ago